JayesonLS/Flasher/README.md

 # SSTFLASH
-DOS command line tool to program SST39SF0x0 (SST39SF010A, SST39SF020A, SST39SF040) flash ROMs.
+Command line tool to program installed SST39SF0x0 (SST39SF010A, SST39SF020A, SST39SF040) flash ROMs directly from DOS.

 To rebuild the executable, open the PRJ file in Turbo C++ 3.0 and hit F9.
 The source is in C and can likely be compiled in